apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 You can see the full example code for ingesting data into Pub/Sub in [GitHub](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/anomaly_detection/write_data_to_pubsub_pipeline/)

-The file structure for ingestion pipeline is shown in the following diagram:
+The file structure for the ingestion pipeline is shown in the following diagram:

     write_data_to_pubsub_pipeline/
     ├── pipeline/